REASONS WHY YOU SHOULD RIDE joBerg2c

 2. Sections of happiness

 These are sections of the route which make joBerg2c spectacular and reason enough to ride.
-From the Vaal crossing in a dragon boat, to the highest point on Mount Paul, descending the escarpment via Solly’s Folly, the historic Spioenkop Mountain, Farmer Glen’s innovative bridges and the Umkomaas Drop- this ride offers a special concoction of track creation by all three famed organisers.
+From the Vaal crossing on boats, to the highest point on Mount Paul, descending the escarpment via Great Wall My China to the historic Spioenkop Mountain, Farmer Glen’s innovative bridges and the Umkomaas Drop- this ride offers a special concoction of track creation by all three famed organisers.

 3. Full – service

 From the time riders embark from Heidelberg their every need is taken care of.
 From tented accommodation, all meals to hot showers, beers and internet to name a few, the riders are ensured that they only need pedal from village to village.
-There is even a Old Mutual joBerg2c App which allows spectators and riders to follow friends, upload pictures and have all race route info on hand.
+There is even an N3TC supporter tour which allows spectators and riders to follow friends, upload pictures and have all race route info on hand.

 4. joBerg2c The Challenge